SaiNithesh/sap-community-developer-june-challenge-hana-multimodel/challenges/week4.md

 ## Week 4 Challenge: Geospatial and Graph

-During this week 4 of the June 2024 challenge, you are going to use the Geospatial data and Graph artifacts in the SAP HANA Cloud.
+During this week 4 of the June 2024 challenge, you are going to use the multi-model capabilities of SAP HANA Cloud: the Geospatial data and Graph artifacts.

 Similar to the previous week, this week you will experience different typos and errors in the provided Jupyter notebooks.
 You need to fix them and run both notebooks to the end successfuly.